 British made turbine technology will be at the heart of the project; 2 new manufacturing facilities will be built in Wales.

 If Swansea Bay is successful, there is potential for 6 other lagoons around the UK, which would bring much wider economic benefits and a secure energy supply for the UK.
-However, government support for the Swansea Bay lagoon and tidal power more generally has stalled over concerns of the £1.3 billion cost of constriction, with Ministers wishing to focus more on established technologies such as wind and solar.
+However, government support for the Swansea Bay lagoon and tidal power more generally has stalled over concerns of the £1.3 billion cost of construction, with Ministers wishing to focus more on established technologies such as wind and solar.
 Indeed, the 2017 Clean Growth Strategy states that tidal power needs “to demonstrate how they can compete with other forms of generation”.

 The All-Party Parliamentary Group on marine energy and tidal lagoons say that the recent decline in the cost of offshore wind can be replicated by tidal lagoons if the UK government backs the proposed 320MW Swansea Bay.
 You can discuss this potential with your MP.